jmw-phys/iNORG/README.md

     finished: 1.densitymatirx.cpp: Fixed the bug for dm build; 2.Using the col restrain to calc the dim; 3. fix the cpnooc and cnooc mode. next do : 1.update the bethe lattice model.
     thinking: (same as prev)

+Version: v1.1.04 @ 2023.04.27
+    finished: Fix the bug for no-Rimp mode, R mode ED benchmarked with v1.0.37 and get the energy also same as v1.0.07. next do : 1.update the bethe lattice model.
+    thinking: (same as prev)